 - Fourth flexy layer adds a springy recoil that pushes the ball further

-- Urethane coating keeps the ball strong and helps the clubface grip
+- Urethane coating keeps the golf ball strong and helps the clubface grip

 - Soft covering allows for maximum force contact